 Focus your attention on curating a list of restaurants that meet your target audience criteria.
 Negative reviews, positive reviews, zero reviews, you can serve them all.
 When you find a prospect that’s part of your target audience, add them to your list!
 Use a review scanning tool to create a profile of your contenders.
-This tells you about the overall sentiment as well as the platform mix for the prospects in your industry (NOTE: this scanning tool is a free feature of Grade.us).
+This tells you about the overall sentiment as well as the platform mix for the prospects in your industry (NOTE: this scanning tool is a free feature of Grade.us called Prospect Report).

-Kind of like this.
+It looks like this.

 These are the businesses you’ll reach out to when you’re ready to…

 It’s time to focus your attention on the businesses you can actually help.
 A great potential client…

 - Is teachable or willing to help others

 Avoid toxic clients like the plague.
 You’re looking for clients who don’t know how to solve their problem.
 Looking at their reviews, this should be fairly obvious.